GEOG 101 Earth Studies (6 ECT)

 GEOG 404 Biogeography (6 ECT)

-Study about distribution of species and ecosystems in geographic space and geological time.
+Study about the distribution of species and ecosystems in geographic space and geological time.
 Major topics include: History of species, Palebiogeography, Interaction between living organisms and the environment, Evolution of species in space and time, distribution of species, Major Biomes, Ecozones, Future changes, Ecological Land Classification.